bast1aan/hours/README.md

 How to build:

-* Create the tables in your database engine with the SQL scripts in the directory db/
+* Create the tables in your database engine with the SQL script hours.sql in the directory db/
 * Find a proper JDBC connector for the database engine you use.
   For postgresql see http://jdbc.postgresql.org/download.html Place the jar in the lib/ subdirectory.
 * create a new settings.properties in the src/ directory with information how to connect to the database.
-See settings-example.properties what is need.
+See settings-example.properties what is needed.

 Then use ant to resolve dependencies and build the project: